-Malayam actress abduction case: Court extends actor Dileep’s judicial custody till August 22
+Malayalam actor’s abduction case: Kerala court extends Dileep’s judicial custody till August 22

 The actor’s manager AS Sunilra alias ‘Appunni’ had on July 31 surrendered before the Kerala Police.

 The Angamali magisterial court in Kerala on Tuesday extended actor Dileep’s judicial custody till August 22 in the actress abduction case, ANI reported.
-Dileep’s manager AS Sunilra alias ‘Appunni’ had on July 31 surrendered before the Kerala Police in connection with the alleged abduction and sexual assault on the actress.
+Dileep’s manager AS Sunilra alias Appunni had surrendered before the Kerala Police on July 31 in connection with the alleged abduction of and sexual assault on the actress.

 Actor Dileep was arrested on July 10 after the police had found a photograph of the key suspect, Pulsar Suni, at one of his shooting locations.
 The incident took place on February 17.
 A group of men had allegedly waylaid the woman’s vehicle in Ernakulam’s Angamaly.
 They then reportedly took photos of her as they harassed her and fled with the car when they reached Palarivattom.